whamcloud/Online-Help/docs/Contributor_Docs/cd_Jenkins_Pragmas.md

 This will add the given copr repo to each agent node during testing.
 The pragma is additive, it will not overwrite the default agent repos.

+### Using an additional repo on the manager

+`COPR Module Manager: owner/project`

+This will add the given copr repo to the manager node during testing.
+The pragma is additive, it will not overwrite the default manager repos.

 ### Overwriting Environment vars

 This will overwrite the passed environment variables in a test script.
 It is typically used to run a subset of testing.
 Here's and example to run a single SSI test.